1414C/jiffy/README.md

 1. Consider simply enforcing the use of ID & Href in the model definition as explicitly named fields.
 2. Ensure that rune and byte types are fully accounted for.
 3. NoDB example
+4. Build in SAML support
+5. Add option for Foreign Key defintion / enforcement in relations

 ## Features